Relative compactified Jacobians of linear systems on Enriques surfaces: Smoothness and first properties of

+\begin{lemma} If $H$ is $\iota^*$-invariant, then the involution (\ref{iota star}) is regular.
+Let $Z $ be any component of $\Fix(\iota^*) \subset M$, then $Z \cap(M\setminus \Sing(M))$ is smooth.
+Moreover, if $Z\cap(M\setminus \Sing(M))$ is non empty, then $Z$ is an isotropic subvariety of $M$. \end{lemma} \begin{proof} The first statement is clear, since if $F$ is $H$-stable then $\iota^*F$ is $\iota^*H$-stable.
+The second statement follows from the well known fact that the fixed locus of the action of a finite group on a smooth variety is smooth.
+As for the third statement, it is an immediate consequence of Lemma \ref{involution anti-symplectic}. \end{proof}

+\begin{lemma} \cite{Kim98} Let $F$ be a pure sheaf of dimension one on $X$ and assume that it is $\iota^*$-invariant.
+If $F$ is simple, then

-\begin{prop} The morphism $\Phi'$ defined above is \'etale. \end{prop} \begin{proof} First, we prove, as in \cite{Kim98}, that $\Phi'$ is surjective.
-Let $F$ be a $H$-stable sheaf on $S$ which is $\iota^*$-invariant, we want to show that, \be F=f^*G, \ee for some sheaf $G$ on $T$.
-Since $T$ is a quotient of $S$ by a $\Z/(2)$ action, the descent data translates into the existence of a morphism $\varphi: \iota^* F \to F$, such that the following diagram is commutative
+for some sheaf $G$ on $Y$. \end{lemma} \begin{proof} Since $Y$ is a quotient of $X$ by a $\Z/(2)$ action, the descent data translates into the existence of a morphism $\varphi: \iota^* F \to F$, such that the following diagram is commutative

-Since $F$ is simple this can always be achieved by multiplying any isomorphism $\iota^* F \to F$ by a suitable scalar.
+Since $F$ is simple, this can always be achieved by multiplying any given isomorphism $\iota^* F \to F$ by a suitable scalar. \end{proof}

-It follows that there exist a sheaf $G$ such that $f^*G=F$.
-It is easy to check that $G$ is $A$-stable.
-Moreover, if $\Supp(F)\in f^* |C|$, then $\Supp(G) \in |C|$ and surjectivity is proved.\\ We next prove that $\Phi'$ is unramified.
-Consider a point $[F]$ in $N$.
-Since $F$ and $f^* F$ are stable sheaves, it is well known (cf. for e.g., Section 4.5 of\cite{Huybrechts-Lehn} ) that the tangent spaces are